jpegleg/iterblock2/README.md

 ## Disk check feature

-If you create a json file in the directory where the script is executed with this in it:
+If you create a json file in the directory where the script is executed named interblock.json with this in it:

 ```
 {"DISKCHECK": "enable"}